catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 Resource and object naming
 **************************

-Resource names will be logged in our logging, audit logs and are provided on the invoices we send to you.
+When deciding on the names you are going to give your resources, it is important to note that the resource names you choose will be logged in our internal logs, audit logs and are included on the invoices we send to you.
 Object names stored in our Object storage system will be logged in our logging and audit logs.

 It is recommended that you don't use any sensitive, or personally identifiable information in either your resource names or object names.